nikolayresh/Guess-Bitcoin-Key/README.md

 Probability to hit the correct private key of at least a single Bitcoin wallet is low, but your chances will increase dramatically if you specify millions of wallets in your file.
 Don't forget to include only the wallets with balance.

-If you get lucky to crack at least a single wallet or just want to support this app, don't hesitate to thank me at this BTC wallet:
+If you get lucky to crack at least a single wallet or just want to support this app, don't hesitate to donate at this BTC wallet:
  **3Gf3V4uztpQgdnxqnFQvRJyx4UjqcXUokf**

 I would be very grateful for your donations!
 Good luck!